 - Reputation: It sounds basic, but sometimes the cheapest deals come from small, relatively unknown companies.
 Make sure you do your research on a provider before signing a contract, especially if it’s one you’ve not heard of before.

-If I’m unhappy with my 12 month broadband deal, can I leave early?
+If I’m unhappy with my 12 month broadband contract, can I leave early?